Language-Specific Casing Rules

 Japanese (Romanized) Casing

-Particles such as no, ni, e, de, to, ya, kara, made remain lowercase and proper nouns maintain capitalization.
+Particles remain lowercase, including: no, ni, e, de, to, ya, kara, made.

 Correct examples